Ovarian cysts

 There is also a special type of cyst known as chocolate cysts (endometriomas).
 These are filled with dark, thick blood.
 They can develop as a result of endometriosis, for example.

 Dermoid cysts (which are not functional cysts) are less common.
 They may develop if a non-cancerous tumor grows and it contains things like skin cells and sebaceous glands.
 Sebaceous glands produce an oily substance (sebum) that usually keeps skin moisturized.
 Because the sebum in this kind of tumor can’t “escape,” it builds up inside the cyst.
-Dermoid cysts might be there at birth.
-They only rarely become cancerous (malignant).
+Dermoid cysts are sometimes there at birth.
+They only rarely become malignant (turn into cancer).

-In another illness known as polycystic ovary syndrome (PCO), there are a lot of small cysts in the ovaries.
-Women who have PCO produce too many male sex (androgens), which prevent the egg cells from maturing properly.
+In another illness known as polycystic ovary syndrome (PCOS), there are a lot of small cysts in the ovaries.
+Women who have PCOS make too many male sex (androgens), which prevent the egg cells from maturing properly.

 Effects

-Most ovarian cysts are 1 to 3 centimeters in size and go away on their own within a few months.
+Most ovarian cysts are 1 to 3 centimeters in diameter and go away on their own within a few months.
 They only rarely grow large enough to cause severe symptoms.
-In very rare cases they grow as big as 15 to 30 centimeters.
+In very rare cases they can grow as big as 30 centimeters in size.

 A more serious complication may occur if the ovary becomes twisted around the tissue that supports it.
 Known as ovarian torsion, this mainly happens in women who have larger cysts – often after jerky movements, for instance when playing tennis.
 Ovarian torsion is very painful.
 It may also cut off the blood supply to the ovary.
 If that happens, surgery is needed as soon as possible to prevent the ovary from dying.